dsrvlabs/vatz/README.md

 > VAtz supports various external monitoring ecosystems in the form of plug-ins
 > (Prometheus, Grafana, Pagerduty, Discord,etc), which more reliably supports events of Node's behaviors for all protocols.

-Please contact [us](mailto:validator@dsrvlabs.com) if you need any further information.
+Please, contact [us](mailto:validator@dsrvlabs.com) if you need any further information.

 ---